rabbitmq/rabbitmq-website/docs/oauth2-examples-keycloak.md

     **Key Cloak** comes configured with its own signing key.
 And the [rabbitmq.config](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/keycloak/rabbitmq.config) used by `make start-keycloak` is also configured with the same signing key.

-3. Access KeyCloak management interface go to http://0.0.0.0:8080/ and enter `admin` as username and password.
+3. Access Keycloak management interface go to http://0.0.0.0:8080/ and enter `admin` as username and password.

-There is a dedicated **KeyCloak realm** called `Test` configured as follows:
+There is a dedicated **Keycloak realm** called `Test` configured as follows:

 * You configured an [rsa](http://0.0.0.0:8080/admin/master/console/#/realms/test/keys) signing key
 * And a [rsa provider](http://0.0.0.0:8080/admin/master/console/#/realms/test/keys/providers)